 Research Experiences for Undergraduates (REU)

-The Physics REU program at the University of Washington Bothell (UWB) hosts undergraduate research students for 8 weeks during the summer to participate in research projects, professional development activities, and an introduction to research-oriented careers in physics and astronomy.
+The Physics REU program at the University of Washington Bothell hosts undergraduate research students for 8 weeks during the summer to participate in research projects, professional development activities, and an introduction to research-oriented careers in physics and astronomy.
 Participants will be matched with faculty mentors based on student interests and will join a cohort of students participating in weekly seminars, workshops, and an introduction to research resources and skills.

 Research areas